 (1) refuses to relinquish immediately a coin-operated telephone or a telephone line consisting of two or more stations when informed that the line is needed to make an emergency call;

 (2) secures a relinquishment of a coin-operated telephone or a telephone line consisting of two or more stations by falsely stating that the line is needed for an emergency;

 (3) publishes telephone directories to be used for telephones or telephone lines and the directories do not contain a copy of this section;

-(4) makes a call for emergency police, fire, medical, or ambulance service, knowing that no police, fire, or medical emergency exists;
+(4) makes a call for emergency police, fire, medical, or ambulance service, knowing that no police, fire, or medical emergency exists; or

-(5) interrupts, disrupts, impedes, or otherwise interferes with the transmission of a citizen's band radio channel communication the purpose of which is to inform or inquire about a medical emergency or an emergency in which property is or is reasonably believed to be in imminent danger of damage or destruction; or
+(5) interrupts, disrupts, impedes, or otherwise interferes with the transmission of a citizen's band radio channel communication the purpose of which is to inform or inquire about a medical emergency or an emergency in which property is or is reasonably believed to be in imminent danger of damage or destruction.

-(a) Except as provided in paragraph (b), for purposes of this section, "emergency call" means:
+For purposes of this section, "emergency call" means:

 (1) a 911 call;

 (2) any call for emergency medical or ambulance service; or

 (3) any call for assistance from a police or fire department or for other assistance needed in an emergency to avoid serious harm to person or property,